Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/networks.md

 ![](../../../assets/images/networks/2.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions but isn't active for default public Network:
-- *Edit* - this option attempts to change the name, description of the selected Network and its administrative state;
+- *Edit* - this option is used to change the name, description of the selected Network and its administrative state;
 - *Delete* - this option is for Network removing.

 ## Create Network